meision/Lever/README.md

 Only support C# project currently.

 **Singleton Class**
 Item Template.
-By clicking "Add -> New Item...", you could add a singleton class under "Code" category.
+By clicking "", you could add a singleton class under "Code" category.
 It create a singleton class with standard template.
+1. Right click on project folder, and choose "Add -> New Item...".
+1.

 **Languages Excel**
 Item Template.
 By clicking "Add -> New Item...", you could add a languages excel file under "General" category.